 Explore data visualization techniques at interactive data visualization art.

-Developing MIDI Controllers
+Developing Custom MIDI Controllers Using Arduino

 For musicians and sound artists, MIDI controllers offer precision in sound manipulation.
 Custom MIDI controllers built with an Arduino Leonardo, complete with knobs, buttons, and touch-sensitive controls, provide artists the flexibility to adjust sound parameters in real-time, ideal for performance and experimental sound art.